w3f/polkadot-wiki/docs/maintain-wss.md

 ---

 You might want to host a node on one server and then connect to it from a UI hosted on another, e.g.
-[PolkakdotJS UI](https://polkadot.js.org/apps).
+[PolkadotJS UI](https://polkadot.js.org/apps).
 This will not be possible unless you set up a secure proxy for websocket connections.
 Let's see how we can set up WSS on a remote Substrate node.

 _Note: this should **only** be done for sync nodes used as back-end for some dapps or projects.